Employee Attrition and Its Impact on Contact Centers

 Employee attrition can be categorized into three main types: voluntary, involuntary, and functional.

-Voluntary attrition occurs when an employee leaves an organization of their accord.
+- Voluntary Attrition: Voluntary attrition occurs when an employee leaves an organization of their accord.
 The reasons behind voluntary attrition can vary from seeking better career prospects to dissatisfaction with the work environment, lack of career development opportunities, or compensation and benefits.

-Involuntary attrition occurs when an employee is asked to leave the organization due to factors beyond their control, such as underperformance, disciplinary action, or restructuring.
+- Involuntary Attrition: Involuntary attrition occurs when an employee is asked to leave the organization due to factors beyond their control, such as underperformance, disciplinary action, or restructuring.

-Functional attrition occurs when employees leave the organization due to retirement, disability, or any other natural reasons.
+- Functional Attrition: Functional attrition occurs when employees leave the organization due to retirement, disability, or any other natural reasons.

 How to Improve Employee Retention